Decision making tools from sociocracy in this article

 Consent and dealing with objections is an art and a science but that’s for another time.
 For now, I want to give you two magic phrases that prime your team for consent as a decision-making method.

 You might run into issues using rounds, small group mandate or consent.
-We have seen organizations implement sociocracy, incrementally or half-heartedly and run into issues.
+We have seen organizations implement sociocracy decision making tools, incrementally or half-heartedly and run into issues.
+Self-management isn’t easy or without bumps in the road.
 When things are not going as smoothly as you were hoping, that’s just feedback.
 No reason to panic or to throw in the towel.
 (Peek into this article to read about the most typical struggles and how to fix them.)